ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 {: #exp-iops-general-limitations}

 * Primary boot volume IOPS cannot be adjusted.
-* You cannot adjust IOPS for a volume that was created prior to this release.
 * To adjust IOPS, the volume must be attached to a running virtual server instance.
 * The volume must be in an _available_ state with the instance powered on and in a _running_ state.